mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 - The cropping/region of interest selection for Calibration/Focusing is now chosen only on the Calibration tab, to avoid confusion and duplication of input.
 - The region of interest for Calibration/Focusing can now be selected with a user-supplied custom calibration file.
 - The Focused Run Files input box defaults to the last runs focused on the Focus tab, even if multiple runs were focussed
+- The full calibration setting now has a default value consisting of the path to the ENGINX_full_instrument_calibration_193749.nxs file

 Bugfixes
 ########